 The City of London

-Known as the Center of London and called “The Square Mile,” this place is best for those who are the history lovers and want to stay in a serene location.
-The crumbling wall on Tower Hill can be seen as the evidence of the Romans, and this area is now a financial district.
+Known as the Center of London and called “The Square Mile,” this place is best for those who are history lovers and want to stay in a serene location.
+The crumbling wall on Tower Hill can be seen as evidence of the Romans, and this area is now a financial district.
 For first-time visitors, sticking to Central London will make it easy for them to know transport links while making them move around the city quickly and effortlessly.

 It is significant not only because of the historical monument but also is the best place for shopping freaks and food lovers.
 Market like Whitecross Street is full of international food vendors where you can enjoy any food you want.
 Moreover, the Sunday Upmarket and Leather Lane offer everyone a traditional mix of everything from handmade crafts, and tropical flowers to leather and clothing.

 Here are some of the best hotels which might be helpful for those who want to enjoy a luxury living in the center of London city.

 With its prime location in the heart of the city, Citadines Barbican is an ideal hotel for a stay in London with exquisite sights.
 This hotel is affordable and comfortable for those who want to stay in the city and enjoy unique experiences.

 Grab something to eat on the run or stop to sip in your favorite coffee at Tinseltown and Workshop Coffee from the hotel.
 Stroll at the Thames Path or spend a day packed with culture and art at The Tate Modern, St. Paul’s Cathedral, and the London Museum.
 Your choice.

 And if you want to enjoy yourself more while having fun, what can be more tempting than Upmarket gastropods.

 Don’t forget to take essential travel accessories with you when you are going to visit London the magnificent.